 DWM contractors Ruby Collins/Benchmark began mobilizing this week to begin clearing and grading the area.
 This includes shoring up the soil to safely dig deep into the ground, approximately 20 to 30 feet below street level.
 This work is important because it will prepare the site for major improvements to the neighborhood's stormwater system, which will reduce flooding and improve drainage.

-Crews will work from 7 a.m. to 7 p.m., Monday through Friday, and the entire project is expected to be completed by October 2027.
+Crews will work from 7 a.m. to 7 p.m., Monday through Saturday.
 The following locations may experience temporary lane closures during the initial phase of work.

 ● Atlanta Ave. between Hank Aaron Dr. & Connelly St.